Attention, busy moms: 5 ways to take care of yourself in the craziness of life

 - Start your day with the Lord.
 Now I know this isn’t a new idea – I think we’d all agree that to do this mothering thing well, we need help from a Higher Power.
 But putting it into practice during a busy schedule isn’t always easy.Instead of putting pressure on yourself to have 30 uninterrupted minutes, try starting smaller.
 Even a brief 5-minute pause can make a big difference in your day.
 Check out the First Five app from Proverbs 31 ministries, or try another devotion book that’s designed for those short snippets of time.
 (Jesus Calling is a personal favorite of mine.)
 If you want to be more intentional about extending your time with God, this morning devotions routine is a great place to start.

 - Stay hydrated.
 Again, nothing new, right?
 But how many of us actually do this?
 A few tips to make it easier: Invest in a large water bottle that’s spill-proof and insulated.
 Keep it with you at all times.
 Consider investing in a second one to keep in your car.
 In the winter, hydrate with herbal tea.
-(An insulated travel mug will be your best friend for keeping your tea warm.)
+An insulated travel mug will be your best friend for keeping your tea warm.
+If you need help keeping warm at night, consider the help from Green Street HVAC.

 Most of all, remember you’re not alone.
 We’re all doing our best to survive and hopefully make a difference along the way.
 Draw on the support of others.
 Stay tapped into God’s strength.
 And do your best with what you’re given.